On a rainy October night, armed with bags of candy, 35 students from Marshall University in Huntington, W.Va., took to the streets.

 Turning tradition on its head, the students visited dozens of apartments near the campus, engaging in what they call "Reverse Trick or Treating."

-Spearheaded by Campus Crusade for Christ, they sought to surprise their classmates with the love and message of Christ.
+Spearheaded by Cru, they sought to surprise their classmates with the love and message of Christ.

-"We catch people off guard in a really cool way," says Erin Lynd, a senior involved with Campus Crusade at Marshall.
+"We catch people off guard in a really cool way," says Erin Lynd, a senior involved with Cru at Marshall.

 "We give people candy and offer to pray for them," says Nate Stansberry, organizer of the event.

 Often such expressions led to spiritual conversations and friendships that reach far beyond West Virginia.
 Nate recalls one such story: